-Mum-of-four, Dr Carole Adair, (64) died in January 2017 after a short battle with kidney cancer.
+Mum-of-four, Dr Carole Adair, (64) passed away in January 2017 after a short battle with kidney cancer.

 Amy Adair McCourt, Carole's daughter, says she has "no words" fitting enough to describe the fantastic care her mum received in the Hospice.